datastax/diagnostic-collection/ds-collector/README.md

 # read through the configuration file, ensuring all options are correct
 edit collector.conf

-# test connections to all nodes can be made, replace <CASSANDRA_CONTACT_POINT> with ip of Cassandra node
+# test connections to all nodes can be made, replace <CASSANDRA_CONTACT_POINT> with the ip of a Cassandra node
+# one node is enough, the ips of the other nodes will be found automatically.
 ./ds-collector -T -f collector.conf -n <CASSANDRA_CONTACT_NODE>

 # collect diagnostics from every node